mvolkmann/blog/src/web-dev-tips.md

       }

       try {
-        // This prints "yes" three times.
+        // This waits 2 seconds and then prints "yes" three times. await callLater(() => printTimes('yes', 3), 2000);

-        await callLater(() => printTimes('yes', 3), 2000);
+        // This waits 1 second and then prints an error message

-        // This prints an error message because times is not greater than zero. await callLater(() => printTimes('no', -2), 1000);
+        // because times (-2) is not greater than zero. await callLater(() => printTimes('no', -2), 1000);

         // This line is not reached because the previous line throws.